PicsArt/cppbind/docs/main_features/templates.md

 This section covers function and class templates.
-To generate bindings for function and class templates, we specify all expected values of template parameters with the `template` variable.
-The value of a `template` variable is a mapping between template parameters and their expected arguments.
+To generate bindings for function and class templates, we specify all expected values of template parameters.
+CppBind provides two variables: `template` and `template_instance`, to specify all possible template instantiations.
+The value of `template` variable is a mapping between template parameters and their expected arguments, in this case CppBind deduces all possible combinations of template arguments, while the value of `template_instance` is a list of all instantiations.

+!!!
+Note
+    `template` and `template_instance` cannot be used together.

-Let's see an example:
+Let's see an example using `template` variable:

 ~~~C++
 {%